smintman/assfix/README.md

-# Assassing creed 2 deluxe and botherhood deluxe helper scripts
+# Assassins creed 2 deluxe and botherhood deluxe helper scripts

 # About